-Falkirk Council is the first post pandemic Best Value Assurance Review being undertaken.
+Falkirk Council is one of the first post pandemic Best Value Assurance Reviews being undertaken.
 This will be a joint audit led by Audit Scotland and our external auditors Ernst and Young.
-The first scoping meeting was held with representatives from the Council on 12 April 2021, and it is expected that significant fieldwork will be undertaken between May and July 2021.
-A final report will be considered by the Accounts Commission in December with publication shortly thereafter.
+The first scoping meeting was held with representatives from the Council on 12 April 2021, and significant fieldwork was undertaken between May and August 2021.
+A final report was considered by the Accounts Commission in December 2021 and the final report is due to be published in January 2022.

-A number of aspects of governance will be a key focus of the Best Value Assurance Report, such as:
+A number of aspects of governance have been a key focus of the Best Value Assurance Report, such as: